ClimateTown/knowledge-hub/README.md

 The "behind the scenes" of the [ClimateTown Knowledge Hub](https://climatetown.github.io/knowledge-hub), your "one stop shop" for important climate resources in the fight against climate change!

+## How to suggest a resource

+- [Create an issue](https://github.com/ClimateTown/knowledge-hub/issues/new/choose) selecting "suggest a resource".
+- Fill out the form adhering to the instructions.
+- Get the resource approved (or discuss it futher in the issue).
+- Once approved, resource is then onboarded onto the website.
+Resource onboarding happens every Friday!!

 ## Contributing

 > TLDR; [Create an issue](https://github.com/ClimateTown/knowledge-hub/issues/new/choose), or edit the content directly and make a pull request.